Christian democracy: Poland

 Christian democratic movements in Poland formed in 1890 and gained increasing prominence from 1916, such that various Christian democratic movements coalesced into the Christian Democratic Party in 1919.
 The party's economic program drew from Rerum Novarum and later Quadragesimo anno.
 The party would encourage cross-class solidarity, co-ownership, and co-determination.
 For the first half of the 1920s, the party had considerable influence in government, providing cabinet members and a prime minister.
-After the coup d’état in 1926, the party's influence worsened.
-The party would eventually side with the opposition left and form the Labour Party in 1937.
+After the coup d'état in 1926, the party's influence worsened.
+The party would eventually side with the opposition centre-left and unite with National Workers' Party to form the Labour Party in 1937.
+Wojciech Korfanty, Karol Popiel and Józef Haller were the most significant members of the Christian democratic movement.